Codeception/codeception.github.com/_posts/2012-01-27-bdd-with-zend-framework.markdown

 With Codeception you can write tests that will be executed inside a Zend Framework, but will simulate user actions with less technical code.
 As every test should be readable and thus simple definitions in terms "I do that", "I see this" are better to understand.
 Especially, if a test is read by new developer.

 Today we are going to write tests for open source blog application [Lilypad-Zend-Framework-Blog](https://github.com/frogprincess/Lilypad-Zend-Framework-Blog).
-It has a simple CRUD functionality for publishing and viewing blog posts.
+We assume you already have Zend Framework intalled.

 It can be taken from GitHub: